 Recently in a Kunker German Coin Auction, a non damaged 10 Ducat 1619 of Matthias II from Vienna, Austria in good - very fine condition, not certified by PCGS or NGC, sold for approximately $164,650.

-These 2 unique and PCGS certified Matthias Gold Obverse Die Trial strikes defy logic and history, both surviving 500 years in gem condition.
-They belong in the finest European collection of gold coins, in a world-class collection of numismatic treasures, or in major Museum showcasing their history and significance.
+These PCGS certified Matthias Gold Obverse Die Trial strikes defy logic and history, both surviving 500 years in gem condition.
+They belong in the finest European collection of gold coins, in a world-class collection of numismatic treasures, or in a major Museum showcasing their history and significance.

 These are both Plate Coins in the Forschner reference book:

 Frankfurt in 1612